 Click here to view a 3D drawing of a Single room in Otonabee College!

 Each of the 8 houses in OC have a common room of their very own.
-This common room is shared by the 35-45 students in the house, and is fully furnished with tables, chairs, and at least one couch.
-Most houses choose to 'chip in' and purchase a TV/DVD/VCR for house use in the common room throughout the year.
+This common room is shared by the 35-45 students in the house, and is fully furnished with tables, chairs, a flatscreen television and at least one couch.

 Residence Life Coordinator

 Phone: (705) 748-1011, ext.
 6176

 Head of College: Dr. Jane Mackie, 705-748-1011 x.7660